|Date of Birth||4 April 1965, Manhattan, New York City, New York, USA|

 Robert has jump-started the Team Downey Production Company with wife Susan Downey.

-- IMDb Mini Biography By: Anonymous and Rogers & Cowan
+- IMDb Mini Biography By: Anonymous, Rogers & Cowan, and Pedro Borges

 |Susan Downey||(27 August 2005 - present) (2 children)|